Christopher Sibthorpe: Writer

 He was described as "an honest man" and "very well-liked".
-Although he had not been on the best of terms with the Church of England hierarchy, he was a friend of James Ussher, appointed Archbishop of Armagh in 1625, who shared his Puritan leanings, and praised his anti-Catholic tract "A Friendly Advertisement to the pretended Catholicks of Ireland", which was written about 1612.
+Although he had not been on the best of terms with the Church of England hierarchy, he was a friend of James Ussher, appointed Bishop of Meath in 1621 and Archbishop of Armagh in 1625, who shared his Puritan leanings, and praised his anti-Catholic tract A Friendly Advertisement to the pretended Catholickes of Ireland, which was written about 1612 and published in 1622.

 Ussher encouraged him to publish more works of religious controversy.
 Though admired, at least by the Puritan faction of the Church, in his own time, his writings have recently been described as crude anti-Catholic polemics, consisting largely of standard insults such as describing the Pope as the Antichrist.

 Member of Parliament

 His services were so highly regarded by the Crown that when the only Irish Parliament in the reign of King James I of England was called in 1613, Sibthorpe was elected as a Government nominee to the Irish House of Commons as MP for Limavady.
 While grossly improper by modern standards, the election of judges to the Irish Parliament was not unusual at this time (there were three High Court judges in the Parliament of 1613–15).

 Sibthorpe, an eloquent speaker, played a leading role in the debates.
 He witnessed the undignified scene which followed the failure of the Catholic Sir John Everard to secure his election as Speaker (Everard refused to leave the chair until his rival for the Speakership literally sat on him), and their relations were never good.
 Sibthorpe was knighted in 1618.

 He joined the King's Inns in 1608 and served as Treasurer in 1629.
 His attitude to Catholic barristers like Everard (whose admission to the Inns he opposed) remained uncompromising, especially where they managed to evade taking the Oath of Supremacy, "which they so greatly dislike and refuse" as he noted, and he continued to oppose the admission of Catholics to the Irish Bar.